 “We have 300 days of sunshine per year,” says Darren Green, Senior Vice President of Sales and Services for the Los Angeles Tourism & Convention Board. “[For many of these days] you don’t need back-up space, and planners overall feel safer in open air.”

 As SoFi Stadium gets ready for fans, it’s also ramping up its event spaces which feature a 6,000-seat amphitheater, 260 luxury suites and more than 3 million square feet of usable space.
 The stadium has already implemented a variety of state-of-the-art technology to allow for easy branding and directional signage when events begin again.

 Photo Credit: Los Angeles Magazine

-These success stories are only two of many that took place in 2020, and even more will follow in the next year.
+These success stories are only two of many that took place in 2020, and even more will follow in the next year with special event trends and the latest trends in event management.
 For now, we can learn from the successes of others, make changes and experiment with creative industry trends that will breathe new life into the events industry going forward.

 Colleen Krantz, Senior Client Relations Advisor for pc/nametag

 Top Notable Event Industry Trends Likely to Stick in 2021 and Beyond

 Like most trends, some come and some go.
 However, based on our research, we’ve discovered some exciting developments and ideas that will likely stick around, and we wanted to take the time to share them with you.

 Get excited!
 Here’s what’s to come this year and beyond.